 It goes without saying that attracting new leads is critical to any business, whatever sector you’re in, whatever the size of your company.
 Starting out as strangers, leads can go on to become customers, and possibly even brand ambassadors if you have the right strategies in place.

-On this page, we take you through the basics of lead generation, including the key elements of setting up an effective B2B lead generation strategy, the importance of lead nurturing, and the main dos and don’ts.
+This whitepaper will take through the basics of lead generation, including the key elements of setting up an effective B2B lead generation strategy, the importance of lead nurturing, and the main dos and don’ts.

 What is Lead Generation?